 Manicheism can be seen as the first synthesis of world religions.
-This may explain why it could become a world religion itself and spread itself in a brief time from the Atlantic to the Pacific Oceans.
+This may explain why this kind of dualism could become a world religion itself and spread itself in a brief time from the Atlantic to the Pacific Oceans.

 When living creatures are killed, even when fruits are picked, the Light is wounded, and its captivity in this world prolonged.
 Procreation also contributes to the suffering of the Light's substance.